bubl-ai/bubl-ai.github.io/_posts/2024-02-15-Intro-to-LlamaIndex-and-RAGs.md

 tags: [RAGs, LlamaIndex]
 ---

+This post is my summarized interpretation of what I read in the [**LlamaIndex documentation**](https://docs.llamaindex.ai/en/stable/index.html).

 ## What is LlamaIndex?

 LlamaIndex provides abstractions to make the ingestion, structuring, and access of data more straightforward, enabling seamless integration into Large Language Models (LLMs) for more accurate text generation.